daus2936/kubeadm-script/README.md

 yum -y install git
 ```

-## edit hostname on master node and change the name to master
+## Edit hostname on master node and change the name to master
 ```bash
 sudo su
 vi /etc/hostname
 ```

-## edit hostname on worker node and change the name to worker
+## Edit hostname on worker node and change the name to worker
 ```bash
 sudo su
 vi /etc/hostname
 ```

-## add known host on master node and worker node (Use your IP)
+## Add known host on master node and worker node (Use your IP)
 ```bash
 vi /etc/hosts
 ```
-## add this to /etc/hosts of master node and worker node
+## Add this to /etc/hosts of master node and worker node
 ```bash
 192.168.100.208 master
 192.168.100.209 worker
 ```

-## make the system to sudo without password so when script is running the script is not asking for the password (master node)
+## Make the system to sudo without password so when script is running the script is not asking for the password (master node)
 ```bash
 sudo su
 sudo visudo